freehandle/breeze/README.md

 }
 ```

-Gateway will try to connect to trusted nodes to receive information about the current pool of validators and connect to them to provide gateway funcionality.
-The firewall rule specifices who can connect to the beat node on the specified "port".
+Gateway will try to connect to trusted nodes to receive information about the current pool of validators and connect to them to provide gateway functionality.
+The firewall rule specifies who can connect to the beat node on the "port" appointed.

-In case beat is used to route action for a non standard breeze network an aditional field "breeze" must be specified according to the prescription of the blow module above.
+In case beat is used to route action for a non standard breeze network, an aditional field "breeze" must be specified according to the prescription of the blow module above.

-In case the gateway offers the service to pay for clearing fees in the network an additional wallet field must be specified.
-If specified beat will dress all received actions with its wallet and pay its perceived market rate for fees (algorithm not yet implemented).
+In case the gateway offers the service to pay for clearing fees in the network, an additional wallet field must be specified.
+When specified, beat will dress all received actions with its wallet and pay its perceived market rate for fees (algorithm not yet implemented).

 ```
 {